gopheracademy/gopheracademy-web/content/advent-2017/mage.md

 the binary, then the temp file is cleaned up.

-Now that the glue code and magefiles have been compiled, it's just a matter of running the binary and passing through the arguments sent to mage (which is the only thing that happens when the binary is cached).
+Now that the glue code and magefiles have been compiled, it's just a matter of running the binary and passing through the arguments sent to mage (this is the only thing that happens when the binary is cached).

 From there, it's just your go code running, same as always.
 No surprises, no